vedph/cadmus_web/doc/adding-parts.md

 2. add a _part editor dumb component_ named after the part (e.g. `ng g component note-part` for `NotePartComponent` after `NotePart`), and extending `ModelEditorComponentBase<T>` where `T` is the part's type:
    1. in the _constructor_ (injecting a `FormBuilder` and a `DialogService`; the latter to be passed to the `super` constructor), instantiate its "root" form group (named `form`), filling it with the required controls.
    2. eventually add _thesaurus_ entries properties for binding, populating them by overriding `onThesauriSet` (`protected onThesauriSet() {}`).
-   3. (from _model to form_): override `onModelSet` by calling an `updateForm(model: YourPartModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
+   3. (from _model to form_): override `onModelSet` (`protected onModelSet(model: YourModel)`) by calling an `updateForm(model: YourModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
-   4. (from _form to model_): override `getModelFromForm(): YourPartModel` to get the model from form controls by calling the base class `getModelFromJson`.
+   4. (from _form to model_): override `getModelFromForm(): YourModel` to get the model from form controls by calling the base class `getModelFromJson`.
 If this returns null, return a new part object with default values.
    5. build your component's _template_.
 A template skeleton is like:

 Sample code: